Mookie Betts Player Props: Dodgers vs. Rays

 Mookie Betts At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks 93rd, his on-base percentage ranks 30th, and he is 28th in the league in slugging.
+- Among qualifying hitters in MLB, he ranks 93rd in batting average, 36th in on-base percentage, and 28th in slugging.

-- Betts has picked up an RBI in 38.8% of his games this year, with two or more RBI in 12.2% of his games.
-He has also driven in three or more runs in four contests.
+- In 20 games this season (40.0%), Betts has picked up an RBI, and in six of those games (12.0%) he had two or more.
+He has also driven home three or more of his team's runs in four contests.

+- He has scored in 31 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.